TABLE OF CONTENTS

 - Sharing your articles, newsletters, and videos with other decision-makers

-- Buyer personas.
-Be clear about who your target audience is and attract the right people.
-Show that you "get them" and know that they
+- Buyer personas: Be clear about who your target audience is and attract the right people.

-- Personalization.
-Use analytics and automation to deliver the most relevant and helpful experience to each person.
-Fifty-two percent say they feel understood when you can recommend products and services they'll actually use.
+- Personalization: Use analytics and automation to deliver the most relevant and helpful experience to each person.
+52% say they feel understood when you can recommend products and services they'll actually use.

 10. Your Branding Feels Out-of-Date

-People grow and evolve.
-So do brands.
-The world around us is changing too!
-Your brand no longer represents you.
+People grow and evolve, and so do brands.
+The world around us is constantly changing, and now your brand no longer feels like it represents who you are.

-Or maybe you've never had a clear vision in the first place.
-It's becoming clearer day by day.
-But you're finding it hard to get your branding up to speed.
+Or maybe you never had a clear vision in the first place.
+It's becoming clearer day by day, but you're finding it hard to get your branding up to speed.

 Sometimes, brands need to undergo a hard reset rather than slowly trying to bring branding up to speed.

 We're not saying it's easy.
-But deciding to rebrand is like pulling the bandage off all at once so you have room to grow into the newer strong brand you're capable of becoming.
+But deciding to rebrand is like pulling the bandage off all at once so you have room to grow into the newer, stronger brand you're capable of becoming.

 11. You Keep Your Brand Under Wraps